bbbradsmith/6502vdelay/README.md

 ## License

 This library may be used, reused, and modified for any purpose, commercial or non-commercial.

- If distributing source code, do not remove the attribution to its original authors, and document any modifications with attribution to their new author as well.
+If distributing source code, please do not remove the attribution to its original authors, and document any modifications with attribution to their new author as well.

 Attribution in released binaries or documentation is appreciated but not required.